Customizing the visualization

 )

-In this case, the nodes will be colored based on the value of the "centrality_score" property, with the lowest values being colored red and the highest values being colored green.
+In these cases, the nodes or relationships will be colored based on the value of the property, with the lowest values being colored with the first color and the highest values being colored with the last color.
 Since we only provided five colors in the range, the granularity of the gradient will be limited to five steps.

 palettable and matplotlib are great libraries to use to create custom color gradients.

-This can for example be done by passing a size as an integer to the size parameter of the Node object.
+Relationships can be given a width directly by providing them with a width field, upon creation.
+This can be done by passing a size as an integer to the width parameter of the Relationship object.

-Alternatively, you can size nodes after a VisualizationGraph object has been created.
+Alternatively, you can resize them after a VisualizationGraph object has been created.

 The resize_nodes method